yowainwright/yowainwright.github.io/src/pages/2017-06-09-birthday/index.md

 layout: post
 readNext: "/"
 path: "/turning-37/"
-description: A short post about turning 37 and how I feel about it.
+meta: A short post about turning 37 and how I feel about it.
+featured_image: null
+share_image: null
 categories:
 - note
 - story